 - Products of Alex Outdoors (Base layers, Artisan Axes and more).
 Alex Outdoors is the business that ultimately gave rise to WeatherWool.
-At this point, Alex Outdoors is much more of a hobby than anything else, but it does still have some inventory of Woolpower, the only cold-weather base layers we recommend under WeatherWool.
+At this point, we are winding down Alex Outdoors because we don't have time for it anymore, but it does still have some inventory of Woolpower, the only cold-weather base layers we recommend under WeatherWool.
 And the Axes?
 Well, we just love Axes and we are tempted to continue to handle them because Axes are great.

 Some other things that might be happening, depending ...

 - WeatherWool Advisor Fisher Neal is, among other things, an outdoors instructor, and he may be on hand.
 Fisher teaches people hunting and Nature appreciation, and has both a website and Instagram presence.
 Fisher is also an authentic Broadway and television actor, and you can always get him to talk theater.

 - If there is interest in season, we can start the day with a Wild Foods outing, maybe at The Swamp, and, if successful, we can cook whatever we come up with.
 In any event, we will normally be able to have some true wild, local venison.
 Plus pizza, Chinese, etc.

 - Sugar Season (January-March)!
 Want to learn a little about maple syrup?
 We can tap a tree and boil down some sap, depending upon the weather

 - Interested in Foraging Wild Foods?
 David Alexander, Senior Naturalist at the Essex County Environmental Center, sometimes joins us.
 David has a great website and significant presence on Instagram.

 The next scheduled Open House is shown in the page heading.
 But actually, we are happy to meet with people at almost any time, by appointment.
 People come frequently, and we enjoy it ... don't hesitate to set something up with us ... give us a call and join us for lunch or dinner, or just come by one of the scheduled Open House Days.